Josef Coresh

 Josef Coresh is an American epidemiologist.
-He is the inaugural George W. Comstock Professor in the Department of Epidemiology at Johns Hopkins University.
-Coresh serves as the director of both the Cardiovascular Epidemiology Training Program and the George W. Comstock Center for Public Health Research and Prevention at the Johns Hopkins School of Medicine.
+He is the Terry and Mel Karmazin Professor of Population Health, a Professor in the Department of Medicine, and the Founding Director of the Optimal Aging Institute at NYU Langone Health.
+He was previously the inaugural George W. Comstock Professor in the Department of Epidemiology at Johns Hopkins University, and the director of both the Cardiovascular Epidemiology Training Program and the George W. Comstock Center for Public Health Research and Prevention at Johns Hopkins School of Medicine.

 Early life and education

 Coresh attended Princeton University for his bachelor's degree in mathematics before enrolling at Johns Hopkins University for his medical degree, master's degree, and PhD.